Teaching reading is supposed to be fun. So iff you and your students aren’t having fun during reading class, then you’re doing it wrong. 😉

 And I really can’t think of a better way than reading aloud to your students.

 Ok friends!
-I hope you have some new ideas on how you can make reading more fun and engaging to your students!
+I hope you have some new ideas on how you can make teaching reading more fun and engaging for you and your students!

 Grab Your FREE Gift!

 Reading challenges are such a fun way to motivate and encourage students to read.
 With this free download you’ll get three of my favorite reading challenges: Read-At-Home Challenge, Genre Challenge & 30-in-30 Challenge.
 Are you and your students up for the challenge?